Plant & Machinery Allowances (PMA): Long-life assets: Airlines agreement - purchases before 1 July 2014

 Note: CA23781 and 23782 apply only to aircraft purchased before 1 July 2014.
 CA23783 applies to aircraft purchased on or after 1 July 2014.

-There is an agreement between HMRC and the British Air Transport Association (BATA) on the application of the long-life asset rules to jet aircraft capable of a configuration of 60 or more seats and used primarily for the carriage of passengers or freight for profit (referred to below as “jet aircraft”) which make up the bulk of the aircraft operated by members of BATA.
-The agreement was made by the Large Business Service (LBS) and runs up until 31 December 2013
+There was an agreement between HMRC and the British Air Transport Association (BATA) on the application of the long-life asset rules to jet aircraft capable of a configuration of 60 or more seats and used primarily for the carriage of passengers or freight for profit (referred to below as “jet aircraft”) which made up the bulk of the aircraft operated by members of BATA.
+The agreement applied only to expenditure which was incurred on or before 31 December 2013.

-For jet aircraft which come within the arrangement, the total expenditure on the aircraft in its ready-for-service configuration will be treated as made up of two equal sums,
+For jet aircraft which came within the arrangement, the total expenditure on the aircraft in its ready-for-service configuration was treated as made up of two equal sums,

 - one of which is long-life and attracts allowances as special rate expenditure,